AliyunContainerService/ack-secret-manager/examples/README.md

 > This directory contains complete usage examples for ACK Secret Manager, organized by feature category, covering authentication, CRD resources, advanced features, template processing, and best practices.
 >
 > All examples use a comment-driven style.
 Prerequisites, verification steps, notes, etc. are all provided as YAML comments and can be applied directly with `kubectl apply -f`.
+>
+> **Note**: The examples below use various command-line tools, including [aliyun CLI](https://github.com/aliyun/aliyun-cli), [ack-ram-tool](https://github.com/AliyunContainerService/ack-ram-tool), `kubectl`, `helm`, etc. You can also perform these operations via the [Alibaba Cloud Console](https://home.console.aliyun.com/) or by calling Alibaba Cloud OpenAPIs.
+Make sure each tool is installed and configured before use — for example, run `aliyun configure` to set up credentials and region for aliyun CLI, and configure kubeconfig for `kubectl` to connect to your cluster.

 ## Examples List